ByounghyunOh/cc-PersonalResumeWebsite/README.md

 # CP350 ASP.net Resume Webstie
-This website made by asp.net
+This project was created with ASP.Net and C#.
+This web site hosted by Azure Web Service.

 To view a demo, [click here](https://boh-personalresume.azurewebsites.net/)